aws-samples/amazon-documentdb-samples/samples/documentdb-array-elemmatch-optimisation/README.md

 }
 ```

-Note the overall execution time is in sub milliseconds.The FETCH stage had to apply  filter only on the one document that the IXSCAN stage matched.
+Note that the overall execution time is in sub milliseconds.The FETCH stage had to apply  filter only on the one document that the IXSCAN stage matched.

-- Query execution begins by using the index we created,doing a index lookup on all documents that match the condition  : key is "cycle_number" and value is  "seven quintillion four hundred and ninety one quadrillion six hundred and eighty trillion two hundred and thirty five billion seven hundred and fourteen million five hundred and thirty nine thousand eight hundred and eighty five" .
+- Query execution begins by using the index we created,doing an index lookup on all documents that match the condition  : key is "cycle_number" and value is  "seven quintillion four hundred and ninety one quadrillion six hundred and eighty trillion two hundred and thirty five billion seven hundred and fourteen million five hundred and thirty nine thousand eight hundred and eighty five" .
 - The selectivity of documents matching this filter is  just 1 document.
 - As a result, the index scan selects just 1 document and subsequent execution steps are very fast.

 ## Conclusion

-Understanding the cardinality of your data and writing your query's prudently will lead to efficent queries with better performance when using multiple $elemMatch along with $and /$or operators on indexed arrays containing nested objects as elements.
-As a best practice order your $elemMatch filters such that which have the most unique data are first in order in your query .
+When using multiple $elemMatch along with $and/$or operators, on indexed arrays containing nested objects, in DocumentDB, you get better performance and efficient execution when you structure your query with a good understanding of the cardinality of your data.
+As a best practice, order your $elemMatch filters such that elements that have the most unique data, are first in order in your query.

 ### Credits